ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 }
 ```

-#### IAM roles for EKS Cluster
+### IAM roles for EKS

 - [aws_iam_role](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role) terraform Resource.
 - [aws_iam_role_policy_attachment](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment) terraform Resource.

-Note that we will attach the role to the [AmazonEKSClusterPolicy](https://github.com/SummitRoute/aws_managed_policies/blob/master/policies/AmazonEKSClusterPolicy) policy, it managed by aws.
-And the assume_role_policy is the one responsible on who can assume this role.
+Note that we will attach the role to the [AmazonEKSClusterPolicy](https://github.com/SummitRoute/aws_managed_policies/blob/master/policies/AmazonEKSClusterPolicy) policy, it is managed by aws.
+And the ***assume_role_policy*** is responsible on who can assume this role.

 This role is used by the EKS control plane to make calls to AWS API operations on your behalf.